loomio/loomio_help/content/user_manual/discussion_threads/notifying_people/index.md

 Subgroups are a great way to make it simple to send notifications to a specific set of people.
 If I use _invite to thread_ from a thread in a subgroup, I can simply select "Members of [Subgroup_name]".
 For example, here I'm quickly notifying everyone who is on the Board:

 ![](group_invite_to_thread.png)

+It's great to remind your working group when there hasn't been much interaction with a thread.
+To increase the chances of good engagement, check that the [thread context and title include a clear invitation](/en/user_manual/getting_started/having_discussions/#keep-the-topic-concise), specifying how to participate.